-Pianist Sean Chen, Van Cliburn Award winner
+Pianist Sean Chen, “Poetic & Dazzling” Van Cliburn Competition Winner

 “After my living a long life with the Rachmaninoff 3rd, it took this youthful musician to show me